-- location for access control facilities (for gates) - location for information counter
+- location for ticket dispensing machines and check-in-check-out posts150 - location for access control facilities (for gates)151 - location for information counter152

 To enable the transfer of passengers, both from outside the station to the trains, and vice versa, as well as between trains.
 For use of the transfer facility service, see section 7.3.2.2.1.
 Detailed information about the transfer service facility and accompanying services is available on the joint website of NS Stations and ProRail.
 To acquire information that is not yet available on the website, send an email to contact@stations.nl.